IED Recognition and Detection for Railroad Industry Employees Training CD

 TSA has produced a CD-ROM-based training program titled, "IED Recognition and Detection for Railroad Industry Employees."
 This is a self-paced program that leads users through four separate modules which focus on heightening rail employees' awareness of suspicious activity.
 Topics covered include an overview of the terrorist threat, high risk targets, improvised explosive device recognition, and inspection and response procedures.

 A supplemental brochure, "Freight Rail Security Awareness," is available as a PDF file and can be customized by companies to meet their needs.

-Click Here to download the material request form to order the brochure. (doc, 76KB)
+Click Here to download the the brochure. (doc, 76KB)

 Training CD and Brochure Orders